matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 **Please note:** During our interview, I told Taka how difficult it is for me to put this excellent new album into words.
 Before we met, I had made three attempts to write a review, and I failed.
 During our conversation, I got the chance to ask all the questions about the things I wanted to know about how these pieces came to life and what inspired Taka to write them.
 I learned how special the eleven songs are for the band and decided not to write an extensive article about them to categorise and rate them.
 I feel like in this very memorable and moving interview, it becomes more than clear how excellent this record is—which, in my eyes, is one of the best I've ever had the chance to listen to.

-**At this point, once again, many thanks to Taka.** If you're reading this, it means more than a lot to me that you've taken all the precious time to answer my questions so in-depth and shared all these details with me.
+**Once again, many thanks to Taka.** If you're reading this, it means so much that you've taken all the precious time to answer my questions so in-depth and shared all these details with me.
 Thank you!

 **To everyone who follows the stories I publish on Sounds Vegan:** Please read this interview thoroughly and don't miss the side note about the sadly passed music legend Steve Albini I added it between this interview and the video for "Oath" below.